cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - The meta overlay surfaces cache age, next refresh, and actor pulled from the public telemetry snapshot.
 - Date/time fields are removed entirely.
 Embed footers continue to show `Bot vX.Y.Z · CoreOps vA.B.C` with no timestamp block.

+## `!env` overview

+- The `!env` command now renders four pages in one reply (Overview, Channels, Roles, Sheets & Config) using the admin colour.
+- Page 1 surfaces Feature Toggles and a Warnings block when values are missing or Discord lookups fail (max 10 lines).
+- When warnings exist, a single `⚠ env:missing_config` log line captures the affected keys for quick investigation.

 ## Environment keys

 > The keys below are authoritative. `.env.example` mirrors this list; CI enforces parity.